About the mentoring program

 Transition mentors are expected to support the mentee through the first year of attendance at university.
 The mentor will be available to assist with subject selection, advice on relocation to university town and other support.
 The mentor will seek out information to support the mentee.
 For more information about the role of transition mentors, download a flyer:

-Career mentors are expected to support mentees for up to 3 years.
+Career mentors can support mentees for up to 3 years.
 The mentor may provide insights into developing different pathways or elements in a career, they may provide advice on employment opportunities and they may assist building networks for the mentee in rural settings.
 For more information about the role of career mentors, download a flyer:

 Interested in becoming a mentor?